rettigs/githelper/README.md

 Githelper: a simple Python script to shorten Git operations even better than bash aliases can.

 Rather than `git add -A`, do `g a`!
 Did you also want to `git commit` and then `git push`?
 Do `g acp`!
+Mix and match the letters until you get the operations you want, and they will be run in order.

+Also yells at you if you accidentally try to force push to the master branch.

 Aliases:
 ```